Representing Matroids over the Reals is $\exists \mathbb R$-complete: Proof of

 \begin{proof} This construction goes in essentially two steps.
 First, we show how we can enforce an element $x$ on the line $\ell = \ell(a,b)$ to be on the same side of $a$ as $b$.

-It relies on standard constructions to do encode arithmetic operations as explained in \Cref{sec:Arithmetic}.
-Although, those constructions can be well described and understood, without any reference to arithmetic operations, the language of arithmetic operations gives a better intuition.
-The underlying idea is that we interpret $a$ as zero, and $b$ as $1$.
-Indeed, the constraint that $c$ lies on the same side of $a$ as $b$ in any representation where the line $\ell_{\infty}$ is sent to infinity amounts to enforcing that $c>0$ when $a$ is interpreting $a$ as zero and $b$ as one.
-As explained in \Cref{sec:Arithmetic}, this can be encoded using multiplication gadgets, in such a way that none of the helper points accidentally lies on a previously used line or point.
+This first step relies on standard constructions to encode arithmetic operations as explained in \Cref{sec:Arithmetic}.
+Although those constructions can be well described and understood, without any reference to arithmetic operations, the language of arithmetic operations gives a better intuition.
+The underlying idea is that we interpret $a$ as zero, and $b$ as one.
+Indeed, the constraint that $x$ lies on the same side of $a$ as $b$ in any representation where the line $\ell_{\infty}$ is sent to infinity amounts to enforcing that $x>0$ when interpreting $a$ as zero and $b$ as one.
+As explained in \Cref{sec:Arithmetic}, this can be encoded using multiplication gadgets, in such a way that none of the helper points accidentally lie on a previously used line or point.

-In the second step, we use the previous tool to enforce that $e$ and $c$ lie on the same (or the opposite) side of the line $\ell(a,b)$ as $c$.
+In the second step, we use the previous tool to enforce that $e$ lies on the same (or the opposite) side of the line $\ell(a,b)$ as $x$.

 To this end, we first define a point $c'$ for which we enforce that on the line $\ell(a,c)$, it lies on the same side of $a$ as $c$.
-Then we define a point $d$ situated on the line $\ell(a,b)$ and a line $\ell'$ with points $c',d,e$.
-See Figure~\ref{F:triples} The condition that $e,c'$ are on the same side of $d$ on the line $\ell'$ can be enforced using the previous gadgets.
-Furthermore, it is equivalent to $c'$ and $e$ being on the same side of $\ell(a,b)$.
+Then we define a point $d$ situated on the line $\ell(a,b)$ and the line $\ell'$ through $e$ and $c'$, see Figure~\ref{F:triples} The condition that $e,c'$ are on the same side of $d$ on the line $\ell'$ can be enforced using the previous gadgets.
+This condition is equivalent to $c'$ and $e$ being on the same side of $\ell(a,b)$.
 Lastly, by construction the triple $\{a,b,c'\}$ is oriented identically to $\{a,b,c\}$.

 We can use the same tool to enforce that $e$ and $c$ lie on the opposite side of the line $\ell(a,b)$.
-We define $c'$ as before, so that it lies on the same side of $\ell(a,b)$ as $c$, and then we simply need to enforce instead that $c'$ lies on the same side of $e$ as $d$.
+We define $c'$ as before, so that it lies on the same side of $\ell(a,b)$ as $c$, and then we simply need to enforce instead that $c'$ lies on the opposite side of $\ell'$ with respect to $d$ (where $\ell'$ and $d$ are defined as above).

 As explained in \Cref{sec:Arithmetic}, the strict inequalities gadgets can be directly encoded into the independent sets of the matroid, and by construction, the helper points always have at least one degree of freedom, and thus can form a free set of points.
 Therefore, the matroid $M_i$ is entirely defined by the dependency constraints indicated by the lines in the geometric constructions.
 This concludes the proof. \end{proof}